 Simple carbohydrates digest quickly and give our blood sugar a fast boost.
 We crave them when we need energy.
-But we don’t have to answer the craving with junk food.
+But we don’t have to answer the craving for junk food.
 If we stop and think for a minute, most likely it’s time for a meal.

-The best thing to do when those cravings hit is to have a balanced meal with a heavy serving of plants (fruits and/or vegetables), some protein, carbohydrate, and a little healthy fat.
+The best thing to do when those cravings hit is to have a balanced meal with a heavy serving of plants (fruits and/or vegetables), some protein, carbohydrates, and a little healthy fat.
 But sometimes, even after we’ve had a meal, those cravings persist.
 That’s when healthy food swaps come in handy.

 I’m no stranger to cravings for junk food.

-I’ve experimented and came up with a number of swaps that satisfy my own cravings and don’t blow the top off daily limits of calories, salt, fat, and sugar.
+I’ve experimented and come up with a number of swaps that satisfy my own cravings and don’t blow the top off daily limits of calories, salt, fat, and sugar.
 They also do double duty by adding great nutrients to the day!

 Your healthy swaps may differ because everyone has different likes and dislikes.
 I worked with my client to help her come up with her own go-to foods when cravings took over.
 But everyone can use a few ideas to get started!